jorgoma/gender-analysis-paper/README.md

 -Three csv files with clean anonymised data on ARUK's grant application process outcomes, scores from peer reviewers, and scores from Grant Review Board members.

--Power BI file with some descriptive analysis on data cleaned in R.
+-Power BI files with some descriptive analysis and visualisations of data cleaned in R.

 Info on how to replicate the Dimensions download: